tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field-value/link.md

 }
 ```

-Note that the individual link address entries contain an ID.
+Note that the individual link address entries contain an `embed_id`.
 Be sure to include them in updates, to keep existing link entries.
-If you omit the ID, new entries will be created instead and the respective existing ones will be removed.
+If you omit it, new entries will be created instead and the respective existing ones will be removed.
 Individual link entries can not be updated, only removed.

 After the link preview has been fully generated, it will contain meta info.
 The body will contain more information in that case, follow the next section about record retrieval: